solo-io/gloo/docs/dev/example-proxy-controller.md

+---
-# Building a Proxy Controller for Gloo
+title: "Building a Proxy Controller for Gloo"
+weight: 1
+---

 In this tutorial, we're going to show how to use Gloo's Proxy API to build a router which automatically creates routes for every existing kubernetes service,